Mercury auto insurance: Overall verdict

 You will pay less for car insurance if you have a good driving record.
 Speeding tickets, at-fault accidents and other moving violations all increase your rates.
 There are other factors that insurance companies look at, too, to determine your rates, such as your credit score.

-Mercury auto insurance discounts
+Mercury insurance discounts and ways to save

 Mercury’s prices are higher than the national average, so taking advantage of insurer discounts can help to offset the cost.
 Mercury offers a solid range of car insurance discounts, including: